nodeca/js-yaml/README.md

 ### load (string [ , settings ])

-Parses source as single YAML document.
-Returns JS object or throws exception on error.
+Parses `string` as single YAML document.
+Returns JS object or throws `YAMLError` exception on error.

-This function does NOT understands multi-doc sources, it throws exception on those.
+NOTE: This function does NOT understands multi-doc sources, it throws exception on those.

+`settings` is an optional hash-like object allows to change the loader's behavoiur.
+It may contain the following keys:

+- `schema` specifies a schema to use.
+It's `yaml.DEFAULT_SCHEMA` by default.
+  See below for more information about the schemas.
+- `validate` (default true) enables/disables validation of the input stream according to YAML rules.
+If you are sure about the input, you can set it to false and (maybe) gain some additional performance.
+- `strict` (default false) makes the loader to throw errors instead of warnings.
+- `legacy` (default false) makes the loader to expect YAML 1.1 documents if such documents have no explicit %YAML directive.
+- `name` (default null) is a string to be used as a file path in error/warning messages.

 ``` javascript
 var yaml = require('js-yaml');